divine016/learning-javasript/README.md

 </p>
 <p><h4>Day13</h4> learned more on animations. how to include loops so as to make complex animation. <br> Also learned about debugging code and learned about the different types of errors. syntasx arithmetic and logic errors. learned anout the try...catch statements</p>
 <p><h4>day 14</h4> getElementById is used to select a specific id and returns the element matching the id.
-.textContent is used to change the text of a specific id.  the appendChild method is used to add an html elemnt as a  child of another element.</p>
+.textContent is used to change the text of a specific id.  the appendChild method is used to add an html element as a  child of another element.</p>
+<p><h4>Day 15</h4>I continued to learn how to get element fron html using javascript and i also leaarned about the appendChild element. and also about the createElement ptoperty.
+document.createElelement('') is used to create a new element then you can use the appendChild so as to append the element in the body. also learned about the addEventListenner. it takes two parameter the taction to perform and also the event.</p>
+<p><h4>day 16</h4> so yesterday I went to the css battle page and a friend of mine was teaching me how to solve redo some fun drawings using css and html. </p>
+<p><h4>Day 17</h4>learned about automation with appScripts. https://www.google.com/script/start/</p>